 On the higher side in terms of price per pizza, although joining the Pizza Club subscription plan offers some great savings in their London and Oxford restaurants and broadens the scope of toppings, with monthly Chef Specials.

 The dough is beautifully light and easy to use and comes with 48-hour fermentation.
-Toppings are very high quality, with Napoli style fior di latte mozzarella and lovely fresh pizza sauce using just San Marzano tomatoes and salt.
+The toppings are very high quality, with Napoli-style fior di latte mozzarella and lovely fresh pizza sauce using just San Marzano tomatoes and salt.